Slovak government parties see hope of EFSF compromise

 "It is a proposal that gives hope that we will be able to reach a compromise solution," Bela Bugar, chief of the Most-Hid party said in an video interview for news website www.sme.sk.

-The Slovak parliament will vote on the plan to allow the EFSF to buy government bonds, recapitalise banks and provide credit to countries in trouble on October 11.
+The Slovak parliament will vote on the plan to allow the EFSF to buy government bonds, recapitalize banks and provide credit to countries in trouble on October 11.

 Slovakia has 5.4 million people and Malta just 418,000, out of the euro zone population of 332 million.
 The two countries together would guarantee just 8.4 billion euros out of the strengthened EFSF's 440 billion euro capacity.

-The Netherlands, one of the biggest contributors to the EFSF, approved the plan Thursday.
+The Netherlands, one of the biggest contributors to the EFSF, approved the plan on Thursday.

 Slovakia, the second poorest euro zone country and one that endured a period of tough reforms before adopting the euro in 2009 in the midst of a global financial crisis, has caused trouble over bailouts before.